univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

    For synchronization from UCS LDAP directory to Active Directory

+   Use this |UCSUCRV|
-   Use the |UCSUCRV| :envvar:`connector/ad/mapping/allowsubtree/.*/ucs` to define a DN from your UCS LDAP directory for the synchronization from your UCS LDAP directory to the connected Active Directory.
+   to define a DN from your UCS LDAP directory for the synchronization from your UCS LDAP directory to the connected Active Directory.
+   Then the *AD Connection* only considers UCS LDAP objects for synchronization that locate in subtrees specified by one of these UCR variables.
-   You must include the LDAP base in the DNs.
+   You must include the LDAP base in the DNs and the comparison of the DNs is case-insensitive.

    See the explanation of the ``.*`` placeholder below.

-   The *AD Connection* only considers UCS LDAP objects for synchronization that locate in subtrees specified by one of these UCR variables.
-   The comparison of the DNs isn't case-sensitive.

    For example: